 - 1).
-Poultry housing and equipment must be designed, maintained, and operated in a manner to protect the birds from environmental conditions, including typical seasonal temperatures and precipitation, as well as from predatory animals. - 2).
+Poultry housing and equipment must be designed, maintained, and operated in a manner to protect the birds from environmental conditions, including typical seasonal temperatures and precipitation, as well as from predatory animals or birds. - 2).
 A written biosecurity program must be designed, established, and implemented to minimize any negative impacts on bird welfare and protect flock health.
 Components of a biosecurity program may include provisions for, but are not limited to, a control program for rodents, predators or other pests such as insects, visitor entry requirements, mortality disposal, and traffic control.
-Companies should consider the National Poultry Improvement Plan Program Standards Biosecurity Principles 1, as well as other currently available information, when designing biosecurity procedures. - 3).
+Companies should consider the National Poultry Improvement Plan Program Standards Biosecurity Principles3, as well as other currently available information, when designing biosecurity procedures. - 3).
 A written plan or checklist must be in place for flock placement and housing new birds on a farm.
 To minimize stress, morbidity, and mortality, chicks must be placed in a prewarmed house.
 Chick placement must be done in a manner to minimize injury.
-A brooding SOP may include information on house and bedding temperature, ammonia level, feed and water availability, and lighting.
+A brooding SOP must include information on house and bedding temperature, ammonia level, feed and water availability, and lighting.
 A flock placement SOP for receiving birds at a laying farm may include information on ventilation programs, lighting programs, and feed and water availability. - 4).
 Ventilation systems must be designed, maintained, and operated in such a manner as to provide optimal air quality at all times.
-The facility must have a written protocol for minimum ventilation requirements. - 5).
+The facility must have a written protocol for minimum ventilation requirements, which must include specifications for maintaining temperature and reasonable control of humidity. - 5).
 Ammonia in the atmosphere must not exceed 25 parts per million at bird height.
-A documented air quality monitoring program must be in place which must include appropriate corrective actions should the maximum ammonia level be exceeded. - 6).
-Good quality, absorbent bedding material free of sharp objects and fungal growth is maintained to allow for normal behaviors such as foraging and dust bathing and for insulation from cold floors.
-For breeder hen houses only: where used, slats should not exceed 24 inches in height unless steps are provided to allow for bird movement between the litter area and the slats.
-Slats are maintained to avoid sharp edges and protrusions to prevent injury and slats should not have areas where birds can get under the slats.
+A